LEFA-2329/Pre-school-management-system/README.md

 - Notifications for overdue books or important events.
 - UI improvements with modern JavaScript frameworks.

-Thanks for checking out the Ratang Bana Pre School Management System!
+Thanks for checking out the Pre School Management System!
 We hope it makes managing your preschool a breeze.